albar965/littlenavconnect/README.txt

 It is recommended to delete the any old installation directories of Little Navconnect.
 You can also install a newer version into another directory but do not merge the installations.

-Anyway, no settings are a stored in the installation directory.
+Anyway, no settings are stored in the installation directory.
 Therefore it is safe to remove it.

 See the online manual for more details.

-The installation on Linux and macOS computers is simlar except different paths.
+The installation on Linux and macOS computers is similar except different paths.

 ------------------------------------------------------------------------------
 -- LICENSE -------------------------------------------------------------------